What is Title 1?

 How are students identified for Title 1 eligibility?

 All students within the school are given multiple assessments.
-These test results then determine which students require additional support and are ranked in order of need.
-The students who need the most help are put on the list first.
+These test results then determine which students require additional support.

 When will my child attend Title 1 class?